KILTprotocol/docs/docs/sdk/1-workshop/03-attester/01-account.md

 ---
-id: attester-account
+id: account
-title: 🏢 Attester Account
+title: Account
 ---

 import CodeBlock from '@theme/CodeBlock';
-import Index from '!!raw-loader!../../../code-examples/workshop/attester/index-1.js';
+import Index from '!!raw-loader!../../../../code-examples/workshop/attester/index-1.js';
-import GetAccount from '!!raw-loader!../../../code-examples/workshop/attester/getAccount.js';
+import GetAccount from '!!raw-loader!../../../../code-examples/workshop/attester/getAccount.js';

 Now we'll create our `Attester` account.
 In KILT, there is an account which is an object that interacts with the blockchain.
 An accounts contains multiple properties.
-One of them is the `address` : it's the entity's unique and public on-chain identifier.
+One of them is the `address`: it's the entity's unique and public on-chain identifier, that is used to pay fees and deposits.

 :::info KILT Account